King Charles III and Kate attend remembrance event as both slowly return to duty

 The 75-year-old king, dressed in his Royal Navy uniform of the Admiral of the Fleet, laid a wreath of poppies at the base of the Cenotaph in recognition of the fallen from conflicts dating back to World War I.

 Dressed in somber black, his wife, Kate, watched on from a balcony of the nearby Foreign, Commonwealth & Development Office, as is tradition.
-Queen Camilla, who would normally be standing next to the princess, was not present as she recovered from a chest infection.
+Queen Camilla, who would normally be standing next to the princess, wasn't present as she recovered from a chest infection.

-It is the first time since the start of the year that Kate is carrying out two consecutive days of public official engagements.
+It's the first time since the start of the year that Kate carried out two consecutive days of public official engagements.
 On Saturday, she attended the Royal British Legion Festival Of Remembrance at the Royal Albert Hall.

 Following the wreath-laying, around 10,000 veterans, including those who have fought in wars this century, notably in Afghanistan and Iraq, marched past the Cenotaph.
 With the passage of time, there were only a handful of World War II veterans present.